jeanbaptistejacq/Crypto-API-Data-Pulling/README.md

 ## Getting Started

-We want to pull Data through API and read it in a Dataset (or in a CSV) looking like this :
+We want to pull data through API and read it in a dataset (or in a CSV) looking like this :
 <br/>
 <br/>
 <img width="700" alt="Captureapi" src="https://github.com/jeanbaptistejacq/Crypto-API-Data-Pulling/assets/80902643/49511342-ed6e-42bf-9111-132b3b881070">